 We have recently developed two novel electrochemical methodologies that allow generating organic and organometallic radicals under mild, green, economical and safe conditions.
 We have successfully applied those methodologies to the preparation of new types of anticancer drugs.

-We are now looking for a highly motivated PhD. researcher to join our team and explore further the synthetic potential of these radicals.
+We are now looking for a highly motivated Post-doctoral researcher to join our team and explore further the synthetic potential of these radicals.

-The project would be suitable for anyone with a strong background in synthetic chemistry and interest in the medicinal chemistry and electrochemistry as well as in drug development.
+The project would be suitable for anyone with a strong background in synthetic chemistry and interest in medicinal chemistry and electrochemistry.

 The project will be supervised by Dr Kevin Lam (http://www.lamresearchgroup.com, http://www.gre.ac.uk/engsci/study/pharchemenv/staff/kevin-lam)

 The successful candidate will join a highly active research group in newly refurbished synthesis laboratories.
-The Department is extremely well equipped with analytical equipment (including a glovebox, high-speed potentiostats, 4xNMR spectrometers, large mass spectrometry suite, etc.)
+The Department is extremely well equipped with analytical equipment (including a glovebox, several Electrasyns 2.0, high-speed potentiostats, 4xNMR spectrometers, large mass spectrometry suite, etc.)

-The student will receive training in organic synthesis, medicinal chemistry, drug design and in electrochemistry.
-Transferable skills, such as reporting of results orally and in writing, time management, project planning and management will be developed through university courses, Group meetings and conference attendance/presentations.
+The PDRA will receive training in organic synthesis, medicinal chemistry, drug desig and in electrochemistry.
+Transferable skills, such as reporting of results orally and in writing, time management, project planning and man

 For informal enquiries about the project, please contact Dr Kevin Lam : k.lam ’ at ’ greenwich.ac.uk